 If you’d like to help support us test more materials, check out our campaign here: https://fundly.com/best-diy-mask-materials

-Denim is typically measured in weight per square ounce.
+Denim is typically measured in ounce weight per square yard.
 A square yard of 10oz denim would weigh 10oz.
 Anything under 12oz is considered ‘lightweight’ for denim pants, so you can think of the 10oz denim we tested as being similar to that from lightweight jeans.

 Paddy is the CEO of Smart Air, running operations from Beijing.
 He has a Masters in aeronautical engineering from Bristol University, UK having specialised in aerodynamics.
 An advocate for open data, free information and transparent business, he spends his spare time promoting honest business and social enterprise.